-ITF has approved 10 types of surfaces for tennis courts including Acrylic/Polyurethane, Artificial Clay, Artificial Grass, Asphalt, Carpet, Concrete, Grass, Hybrid Clay and others (Modular Systems (tiles), Wood, Canvas, etc.).
+ITF has approved 10 types of surfaces for tennis courts including Acrylic/Polyurethane, Artificial Clay, Artificial Grass, Asphalt, Carpet, Concrete, Grass, Hybrid Clay, and others (Modular Systems (tiles), Wood, Canvas, etc.).

-A reason that why this court is madeup of shales or crushed stone is that it slows down the ball and bounce high as compared with other courts.
+A reason that why this court is made up of shales or crushed stone is that it slows down the ball and bounce high as compared with other courts.
 That’s why it difficult for players to play on it.
 It’s popular in regions like Latin America, North America & Europe.

 Green Clay Courts

 Clay court and Green clay court are not only visually different but also have different conditions for players.
 This court is popular in USA (Eastern & Southern) and made form volcanic rock or crushed basalt.

-After the game this court requires to maintain to brush to dislocated and redistribute it on court which makes surface dry.
+After the game, this court requires to maintain to brush to dislocated and redistribute it on court which makes surface dry.
 So to play better next time it’s watered to avoid cracking surface.
 Rolling is also helpful to keep surface smooth and in optimal condition.

-Professional Tounamentes & Players on Clay Courts
+Professional Tournaments & Players of Clay Courts

-It’s important to know that how professional players played on these courts professional tournaments to know them better.
-A clay court professional /expert can be termed as on who had won majority titles on clay and play more drop shots as rallies on court push players away form baseline making them hard to play like other surfaces.
+Clay court’s professional/expert can be termed as one who had won the majority of titles on clay and play more drop shots as rallies on the court, push players away from baseline making them hard to play like other surfaces.

 Primarily three clay court seasons Winter Clay Season, Winter Clay Season, Spring Clay Season held in a year but not longer than hard court tournaments.
 Monte Carlo Rolex Masters, Barcelona Open, Rome Master and in Grand Slam the French Open as well are some examples.

-Most Sucessful Players on Grass Courts
+Most Successful Players on Grass Court

 Many players have performed wonders on these courts.
 Some most successful player whom everyone has at least have won 5 Grand Slam singles titles are Billie Jean King, Björn Borg, Chris Evert, Evonne Goolagong Cawley, John Newcombe, Margaret Court, Martina Navratilova, Novak Djokovic, Pete Sampras, Rod Laver, Roger Federer, Serena Williams, Steffi Graf and Venus Williams.

 Professional Grass Court Tournaments

-Many professional tournaments are played on grass courts including Wimbledon a grand slam, Hall of Fame Tennis Championships, Stuttgart Open, summer season ATP 250 & 500 and WTA Mallorca tour.
+Many professional tournaments are played on grass courts including Wimbledon a grand slam, Hall of Fame Tennis Championships, Stuttgart Open, summer season ATP 250 & 500, and WTA Mallorca tour.

 Speed of ball lays between clay and grass courts and players tend to play on it of both surfaces.
-As ball travels in between the speed of Grass and Clay courts and bounce is high and most importantly predictable-easy to control, obviously due to hard surface.
+As the ball travels in between the speed of Grass and Clay courts and bounce is high and most importantly predictable-easy to control, obviously due to hard surface.

-When ball has high bounce then players are able to apply spin, so flat balls are used to play quick style.
+When the ball has high bounce then players are able to apply spin, so flat balls are used to play quick style.
 Bounce back speed depends on sand quantity and is reduced.

 How to Maintain Hard Court?

 - There should be algaecide and moss-killer sprays regularly on court and dead moss must be removed to avoid any winter sponge.
-Which can absorb water and while low temperature can break asphalt up.
+Which can absorb water and while the low temperature can break asphalt up.